willwright/pelotonzap-docs/source/index.html.md

 code_clipboard: true

 meta:
-  - name: Documentation for the PelotonZap API
+  - name: Documentation for the Spincast API
-    content: Documentation for the PelotonZap API
+    content: Documentation for the Spincast API
 ---

 # Introduction

-Welcome to the PelotonZap API documentation.
+Welcome to the Spincast API documentation.

 We have language bindings in Shell, PHP, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.